 Some of my favourite restaurants in Shoreditch include Andina, which does the most delicious Peruvian tapas dishes (think ceviche) and Dishoom, a Bombay-style brasserie serving Iranian-Indian food.
 Both have sister restaurants elsewhere in London, but these East End locations are simply much cooler (doh).
 For great Vietnamese pho or noodles head to Kingsland Road, where you’ll find a legion of Vietnamese restaurants, the coolest of which is Viet Grill.
-Pizza East and Amici Miei are great for an Italian carb overload and nearby Lyle’s is the place to be to try elegant, modern British dishes with a Scandinavian twist.
+Pizza East, Amici Miei and Cecconi’s are great for an Italian carb overload.
 Other nice (Spanish, Korean, American) restaurants can be found around Old Street and Curtain Road.
 For many place in Shoreditch the same rule applies: book in advance or be prepared to queue…

 The railway arches of Haggerston (near Regent’s Canal) are home to a number of great places for lunch and dinner.
 Berber and Q does some of the best grilled meats and Middle Eastern food in town and next door Tonkotsu East is the place to try Japanese ramen and noodles.